tim-minter/wordpress-on-ibm-cloud/on-virtual-private-cloud-infrastructure.md

 20. The cert-manager will go off to the Let's Encrypt service and generate SSL certificates for you and then manage them for you!
 If your DNS update hasn't taken effect yet, cert-manager can't go and make that request and you'll see an extra pod running in your Kubernetes dashboard (called something like cm-acme-http-solver-xxxx) until it can go and do this.
-NOTE: It can takes ages for a DNS update to take effect so don't worry, you may have to wait a few hours.
+NOTE: It can take ages for a update to take effect so don't worry, you may have to wait a few hours.
 21. When this all completes you should be able to access Wordpress via your domain name.
 It may take a while for this complete.
 22. The W3 Total Cache plugin will be installed and generally set up.
 Review the settings and note that memcached is set/available in the list of caching servers.
 23. Now what about if you want to be able to connect your Wordpress instance using www.mydomain.com as well as mydomain.com.
 This is a common requirement.
 Searching for this on the internet will return a lot of scary looking processes but in this case, basically nginx and cert-manager take care of this, you just need to add a few lines to the ingress definition....